-All photographs by, and copyright of the Author unless otherwise stated.
+All text and photographs by, and copyright of, the Author unless otherwise stated.

 Numbers 55 to 57

 Three successful buses, one from France and two from Germany, each one representative of a decade, from the fifties to the seventies.
 All of them are from the Italian Hachette partwork “Autobus dal mondo”, a collection of eighty 1:43 scale bus models, very similar to the French one “Autobus et autocars du monde”, produced in Bangladesh for Ixo.

 Renault is one of the oldest automobile manufacturers, established in 1899 and by 1903 it was manufacturing its own engines and by 1906 it had introduced its first commercial truck.
 Renault experienced formidable development after the Great War, taking advantage of the industrial power acquired during the conflict the brand consolidated its place in the commercial vehicles market.
 In 1945 Renault was nationalised and its resources were concentrated on the new 4CV and one ton trucks.
 After the Second World War Renault slowly incorporated many of its competitors.
 In 1955 it formed Saviem (Société Anonyme de Véhicules Industriels et d’Equipements Mécaniques) with Latil and Somua.
 In 1957 it bought Isobloc and in 1960 Chausson.
 In 1978 the Renault name was back, when Saviem grouped with Berliet forming RVI (Renault Véhicules Industriels).